 How to stay on top of negative credit report entries

-Removing negative aspects of your credit profile can be a long and time consuming process that can seem daunting.
-Although a few points difference may not seem like a large priority it is important to stay on top of these entries before they add up and get out of control.
+Removing questionable negative items from your credit profile can be a long and time-consuming process that can seem daunting.
+Although a few points’ difference may not seem like a large priority, it is important to stay on top of these entries before they add up and get out of control.

 If keeping your credit score high or improving your credit score is a top priority, Lexington Law Firm may be a good option for you.
 Lexington’s credit repair services can help you with addressing questionable negative items on your credit report as you work on improving your credit.

 Reviewed by Cynthia Thaxton, Lexington Law Firm Attorney.
 Written by Lexington Law.

 Cynthia Thaxton has been with Lexington Law Firm since 2014.
 She attended The College of William and Mary in Williamsburg, Virginia where she graduated summa cum laude with a degree in International Relations and a minor in Arabic.
 Cynthia then attended law school at George Mason University School of Law, where she served as Senior Articles Editor of the George Mason Law Review and graduated cum laude.
 Cynthia is licensed to practice law in Utah and North Carolina.

 Note: Articles have only been reviewed by the indicated attorney, not written by them.
 The information provided on this website does not, and is not intended to, act as legal, financial or credit advice; instead, it is for general informational purposes only.
 Use of, and access to, this website or any of the links or resources contained within the site do not create an attorney-client or fiduciary relationship between the reader, user, or browser and website owner, authors, reviewers, contributors, contributing firms, or their respective agents or employers.